kleene-project/klee/docs/klee_container_run.md

 This example runs a container named `test` using the `FreeBSD-13.2-STABLE:latest` image.
 The `-it` options instructs Kleene to allocate a pseudo-TTY connected to the container's stdin; creating an interactive Bourne shell in the container.
-In the example, the Bourne shell is quit by entering `exit`.
+In this example, the user quits the shell by typing `exit`.

 ### <a name="mount"></a> Mounting filesystems into containers (-m, --mount)